General Registration Guidelines (Graduate)

 Students who are encountering issues registering for specific courses please refer to COURSE Restriction.

-In-person and WEBREG registration for Fall 2018 will continue until the end of the ADD/DROP Period.
+In-person and WEBREG registration for Spring 2020 will continue until the end of the ADD/DROP Period.

-Initial/In-Person Registration for NJIT courses begins Monday, Oct 29, 2018.
+Pre-Registration/In-Person Registration for NJIT courses begins Monday, November 4, 2019.

 NOTE that Non-matriculating students may not register for NJIT courses via this Exchange Registration agreement.